The pandemic made intensivist doctors visible – El Occidental

 We recommend you:

-The president of the Mexican College of Critical Medicine (COMMEC), Julio César Mijangos Méndez, indicated that an important part of the population was unaware that there were doctors specialized in critical patients, and that they could provide permanent care and surveillance.
+The president of the Mexican College of Critical Medicine (COMMEC), Julio César Mijangos Méndez, indicated that an important part of the population was unaware that there were doctors specialized in critical patients, and that they might provide permanent care and surveillance.

 “In this period of the beginning of the pandemic, we in Mexico had direct contact with colleagues from China, Argentina, Spain, France, we had many collaborations that allowed us to have at hand what they are experiencing in their countries.”